Dutch Oven Mexican Chicken

 Ingredients on tabletop.

-If you use chicken thighs with the skin on, you can either remove it before you put it in the slow cooker or pull it away after the chicken has cooked.
+If you use chicken thighs with the skin on, you can either remove it before you put it in the pot or pull it away after the chicken has cooked.
 The skin gives a good, rich flavor but it’s harder to remove after the chicken is cooked…

 Chicken in broth.

-Once the meat has reached at least an internal temperature of 165°F, use tongs or a slotted spoon and remove the chicken.
-Shred and return the shredded meat back to the Dutch oven to mix in with all the juices for 30 minutes.
+• Once the poultry has reached at least an internal temperature of 165°F, use tongs or a slotted spoon and remove it from the Dutch oven.
+Shred and return it back to the stockpot to mix in with all the juices for 30 minutes.

 Dutch Oven Chicken Carnitas in black pot.